Achieve Maximum Efficiency in Precious Metal Recovery

 Rock passes into a dump hopper and is then transferred to a vibrating grizzly screen.
 The oversized material is sent to a jaw crusher.
 The crushed product is combined with the grizzly undersize and the ore is conveyed to the coarse ore bin.

 Coarse ore is ground, sized, slurried with pregnant liquor, and pumped to the hydrocyclone cluster.
 Oversized material from the hydrocyclone cluster underflow is returned to the ball mill for further grinding.
-The hydrocyclone overflow is sent to a trash screen which rejects oversized material and debris.
+The hydrocyclone overflow is sent to a trash screen that rejects oversized material and debris.

 The trash screen underflow slurry is fed to the high rate pre-leach thickener.
 Diluted flocculant and barren solution are added to the feed of the thickener to assist in solids settling and thickening.
 Thickener underflow is pumped to the leaching circuit.
 Overflow pregnant solution containing precious metals dissolved into solution is pumped to the clarifier.